yodle/griddle/README.md

 #### scroogeGen

-The scrooge plugins adds a `scroogeGen` configuration.
+The scrooge plugins add a `scroogeGen` configuration.
 This should be used to specify the dependency on the desired version of the scrooge generator jar.
 This configuration is _not_ applied as a `compile` dependency, so you will need to additionally specify a `compile` dependency on the desired version of the scrooge runtime.

 ### Tasks